 University Commons apartments are available to upper-class students.
 No board plan is required, and students are able to sign a nine-month or twelve-month contract.
 Two bedroom and four bedroom apartments are available.

-Tuition and all other fees and charges, including at least one-fourth of room and board charges for students in residence halls, are due and payable prior to the beginning of each term at the Student Accounts Office, in the Doc Bryan Student Services Center, Office 133.
+Tuition and all other fees and charges, including at least one-fourth of room and board charges for students in residence halls, are due and payable prior to the start of each term.
 Financial settlement may be made by personal payment or AUTHORIZED financial aid (loans, scholarships, grants, third parties, etc.).
 Visa, Master Card, and Discover credit cards are accepted for all charges.
 Information to set up a payment plan or pay in full online, is offered via the website: http://stuaccts.atu.edu.
+Payment may be made in person at the Student Accounts Office, Doc Bryan Student Services Center, Office 133.
 Registration is not complete until all financial obligations have been met satisfactorily.
 Failure to make financial settlement will result in cancellation of the class schedule.